This post may contain affiliate links. See my disclosure policy.

 How to Make Chicken Alfredo

-- Pat the chicken dry with paper towels and season with Italian seasoning, salt, black pepper, and paprika.
+- Prepare the chicken: Pound or slice the chicken breasts in half lengthwise to make two thinly sliced cutlets.
+Pat the chicken dry with paper towels and season with Italian seasoning, salt, black pepper, and paprika.

-- Stir in the drained pasta and toss to coat.
+- Add the cheese: Reduce the heat to low and whisk in the freshly grated Parmigiano Reggiano until fully melted and smooth.
 Season with additional salt and black pepper, to taste.

 Serving Ideas